-More and more parents are starting to see that there needs to be congruence between the keeping safe information and the messages they give their child daily through how they touch, treat and relate to them.
-Most parents are making a big effort to listen to their child’s likes and dislikes and giving more choices like “will I help you get dressed or do you want to dress yourself".
-As opposed to just briskly pulling that top down over their head without barely giving a warning or making a connection.
+More and more parents are starting to see that they are giving their children messages about their bodies and consent every day through how they touch, treat and relate to them.
+Most parents are making a big effort to listen to their child’s likes and dislikes and giving more choices like “will I help you get dressed or do you want to dress yourself?”.
+As opposed to just briskly pulling that jumper down over their head without barely a warning or making a connection.

 There’s a big difference between saying to the child “give me a hug!” as opposed to; “would you like a hug?”, or commanding “give grandad a big kiss.”
 We need to be very sensitive to the power difference (age, size, height, authority, dependence) and the extra weight this gives to that which we tell our children to do, and whether our communication is giving them the message that they have the right to say no.

 Preserving our child’s innocence and self-autonomy depends on ensuring they are free of feeling responsible for an adult’s emotional needs.